oddsdk/ts-odd/README.md

 - You can use alternative authentication strategies, such as [webnative-walletauth](https://github.com/fission-codes/webnative-walletauth).
 - You can remove all traces of the user using `await session.destroy()`
-- You can load the file system separately, in case you're using web worker.
+- You can load the file system separately if you're using a web worker.
 This is done using the combination of `configuration.filesystem.loadImmediately = false` and `program.loadFileSystem()`

 ## Working with the file system